network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

     │   ├─ChineseSimplified
     │   └─CustomLanguage
-    ├─mod.json  // Important info of the mod └─TutorialMod.dll  // Code
+    ├─mod.json  // Important info of the mod └─TutorialMod.dll  // Built from code
 ```

 Note that everything except `mod.json` is optional.
-If your mod contains no animations or images, it's OK to delete corresponding directories.
+If your mod contains no animations or images, it's OK to remove corresponding directories.

 ## mod.json
 Start your mod by placing `mod.json` in `Dev`, or a subdirectory of it.
 This file contains the information about your mod, and is the only necessary file of your mod.
 A `mod.json` looks like this: